-So often in a Business Leaders’ life, there are choices to be made.
-More often they tend to be self-sacrificing.
+So often in a Business Leader’s life, choices must be made.
+More often, they tend to be self-sacrificing.
 Why and how can anyone expect themself or others to perform at high levels if the basic needs of humans aren’t being met?
-As much as we like to think we are the “Energizer Bunny” we are not.
+As much as we like to think we are the “Energizer Bunny,” we are not.
 Expectations and completion dates are everywhere in our life.
-The key: this shouldn’t consistently be pushing us to our maximum output; yet, an occasional “push” is to be expected from time to time.
+The key: this shouldn’t consistently be pushing us to our maximum output, yet, an occasional “push” is expected occasionally.

-Each of us is a human be-ing; sometimes we need to be less of a human do-ing.
+Each of us is a human be-ing; sometimes, we need to be less of a human do-ing.
 We push ourselves and others far too much, far too often.
 Self-care is more than working out at the gym (even though that’s a great start).
-It’s about honoring your total physical being or humanness – sleeping, eating, and drinking properly.
+It’s about honoring your total physical being or humanness – correctly sleeping, eating, and drinking.
 It also dives into honoring the mental, emotional, spiritual, and social aspects of your well-being.
-If you need to be spending more time with family and/or friends to rejuvenate yourself- just start now!
-If you slow down a bit to tend to your self-care, you will be amazed at how much more you can consistently output.
+If you need to spend more time with family and friends to rejuvenate yourself- start now!
+If you slow down to tend to your self-care, you will be amazed at how much more you can consistently output.

-MINDFULNESS & REVELATION: Allow something wonderful to emerge
+MINDFULNESS & REVELATION: Allow something extraordinary to emerge

 Business Leaders are expected to know all the answers to everything.
 Isn’t that simply bizarre?
 Yet, we expect ourselves to be omniscient.
 So why wouldn’t everyone else expect the same?
-What if we all stopped for a moment, jumped off the crazy pace we are on and took a moment to be mind-full to what is unfolding right in front of us at any particular moment?
-I assure you that if you put your agenda aside and would open yourself to becoming aware of what is occurring at that moment, you would become a much better leader.
+What if we all stopped for a moment, jumped off the crazy pace we are on, and took a moment to be mind-full of what is unfolding right in front of us at any particular moment?
+If you put your agenda aside and open yourself to becoming aware of what is occurring then, you will become a much better leader.

 We all know that the best negotiators and sales pros listen more than they speak.
 They ask pointed questions to understand what is most important and what motivates others.
-They ponder for a moment and then present a solution, which may be part of the plan, or present something far better than what was initially expected.
-When we become present in the conversations we are in, we listen better and can hear the heart of what really needs to happen.
-Practice slowing down, asking more questions, and seeing if there are better solutions waiting to emerge and give you the relief you seek 🙂 If you master this, I assure you will be well followed and appreciated by many!
+They ponder momentarily and then present a solution, which may be part of the plan or something far better than initially expected.
+When we become present in our conversations, we listen better and can hear the heart of what really needs to happen.
+Practice slowing down, asking more questions, and seeing if better solutions are waiting to emerge to give you the relief you seek 🙂 If you master this, I assure you will be well followed and appreciated by many!

 TRUTH: Are you giving and receiving enough of it to be effective?

-Business Leaders are said to live a lonely life (“it’s lonely at the top”) and one of the reasons is that everyone is afraid to share the truth!
+Business Leaders are said to live a lonely life (“it’s lonely at the top”), and one of the reasons is that everyone is afraid to share the truth!
 Why?
 Ego and fear!
-Too often people are afraid to speak the truth because they are afraid of the consequences.
+Too often, people are scared to speak the truth because they are afraid of the consequences.
 We grew up in a society that reprimands or shuns us for not being the best at everything.
-Insane, isn’t it?
+Insane.
 So what can you do to get the answers you need?

-Begin with sharing how mistakes are part of business and we can always learn from them, as well as the importance of how we can improve from such instances.
-The key is to make this a habit so your team starts telling you what you really need to hear to be effective.
-Also, give them the same feedback- trust they will receive your wise counsel in the same manner you do with them.
-You must set the example and even retrain your team.
-I suggest you have a conversation about this change and talk about how “surrendering into truth” fosters a trusting team and when everyone can be transparent and honored, the whole team becomes more effective and everyone wins!
+You can begin with sharing how mistakes are part of business, and we can always learn from them, as well as the importance of how we can improve from such instances.
+The key is to make this a habit, so your team starts telling you what you really need to hear to be effective.
+Also, give them the same feedback – trust they will receive your wise counsel in the same manner you do with them.
+You must set an example and even retrain your team.
+I suggest you talk about this change and how “surrendering into truth” fosters a trusting team.
+When everyone can be transparent and honored, the whole group becomes more effective, and everyone wins!
 Start with yourself: what do you need to get brutally truthful about regarding your own performance?
-Make this list today- before you go to bed and wake up tomorrow ready to start fresh 🙂
+Make this list today – before you go to bed and wake up tomorrow ready to start fresh 🙂